vittorioromeo/cppcon2015/sg14/bitsetSubsetProposal.md

 ## Motivation and scope

-One of the strongest points about C++ is the possibility of having cost-free abstractions.
+One of the strongest points about C++ is the possibility of having **cost-free abstractions**.

-Abstractions make code easier to write and read.
+* Abstractions make code easier to write and read.
-Cost-free abstraction make the code more performant.
+* Cost-free abstractions require no additional runtime overhead.

 The proposal of adding a dedicated inclusion test method to `std::bitset` builds upon both these benefits:
 * The added abstraction of a method which closely follows the mathematical operation is clear and intuitive.